What Makes A Fabric Sexy?

 The first fabric that comes to mind is silk.
-I’ve never worked with silk myself, the delicacy, expense among other things puts me off.
+I’ve never worked with silk myself, the delicacy, and expense among other things put me off.
 It’s been used in the lingerie industry for hundreds of years, an ancient fabric that goes back to the 4th millennium BC.
-It is beautiful, soft with a slight shine to it which gives it it’s luxurious look and feel, it is used in high-end lingerie however there is a sinister side to it.
+It is beautiful, and soft with a slight shine to it which gives it its luxurious look and feel, it is used in high-end lingerie however there is a sinister side to it.
 The silk fibres are produced by silkworms.
-On their journey to becoming silk-moths the worms will spin themselves into a cocoon.
+On their journey to becoming silk moths, the worms will spin themselves into a cocoon.
 These ultra-soft fibres are harvested from the cocoon in their raw state by being boiled in water whilst still containing the silkworm.
 They are then stirred until the cocoons unravel.

 These, original silk fabrics aren’t for me, but I get the appeal and I have swatches of vegan silk alternatives that I have yet to test.

-But whenever I experiment with new designs, I am always drawn to cotton type fabrics.
+But whenever I experiment with new designs, I am always drawn to cotton-type fabrics.
 I guess because it’s what I feel most comfortable using.
 Can cotton be sexy?
-A cotton type fabric that I’ve used for a sample is very light muslin.
-It’s used more in nightwear and maybe I’ve watched too much Bridgerton but having fresh looking cotton bralette with a hint of nipple showing? – that’s pretty sexy too me!
+A cotton-type fabric that I’ve used for a sample is very light muslin.
+It’s used more in nightwear and maybe I’ve watched too much Bridgerton but having fresh looking cotton bralette with a hint of nipple showing? – that’s pretty sexy to me!